For best experience please turn on javascript and use a modern browser!

 5. Capstone project

-In total, students will take a minimum of 28 classes in addition to completing their Capstone project (Bachelor's thesis) to achieve the 180 EC needed to graduate.
+In total, students take a minimum of 28 classes in addition to completing their Capstone project (Bachelor's thesis) to achieve the 180 EC needed to graduate.

 Cross-listed courses